-Common Causes of a Website Crash
+Common Causes of Website Downtime

 There’s nothing more frustrating than a website crash if you don’t know the cause of it.
-When your business income depends on uptime, downtime can feel like a ticking clock.
+When your business income depends on website uptime, downtime can feel like a ticking clock.

 But why is your website down?
 What can you do to get it going again?

 Website crashes are nothing new.
 We’ve seen some of the web’s biggest websites break.
 Outages are inevitable.
 But prolonged site downtime is not necessary.